Commodoreprime/skyrimse-linux-steam-mod-bootstraper/README.md

 Implements mod loading for Skyrim Special Edition on linux by using UnionFS and Mod Organizer 2 in order to launch with mods in a more flexible way

 ## Installation
+*This readme assumes that you have already gotten a mod capable Skyrim working with Proton*

+*It also assumes that you have a working Mod Organizer 2 instance located in the prefix used by Skyrim*

-This script can be ran from anywhere but for ease of use, it can be placed inside of Skyrim's game directory.
+This script can be ran from anywhere but for ease of use, it should be placed inside of Skyrim's game directory.
 Which can be found by going to `Properties...>Local Files>Browse...`

-*This readme assumes that you have already gotten moddable Skyrim working with Proton*
+There is also a supplemetry start script used to launch the game with which should be placed in the same directory as the bootstrap script.

+*start.sh requires `zenity` to be installed on the system in order to function*

 ## Script requirements
 * Steam (with Steam Play enabled)